In this article we'll learn:

 - How the Filter Bar is structured

-- How the Filter and Search function work
+- How the Filter and Search functions work

 - How Lists are structured